Something Stinks Next Door

 “OK.
 I’ll be out here,” I said, but then I was pondering her responses.
 It all seemed pretty incongruent.

 I finished that second cigarette pacing up and down the driveway wondering why it was taking so long for her to come out.
 About 20 minutes passed and as I was walking back towards the house from the street, I noticed Tina emerging from the shadows behind the neighbor’s fence.
 I never heard or saw a door open.
 Didn’t see her cross the yard.
 She just appeared.
-She had a small cloth tote bag looped over one arm.
+She had a small green canvass tote bag looped over one arm.
+It didn’t immediately register, but I’d seen that tote just once before: When Tina had met me for a quick “nooner” in the big Lincoln Navigator I’d rented.
+She’d brought “sex supplies,” including a towel in it on that occasion.

 “Hi!”
 I approached her.”